18.9 Disorders of the Female Reproductive System

 Causes of Endometriosis

 The causes of endometriosis are not known for certain, but several risk factors have been identified, including a family history of endometriosis.
 Daughters or sisters of women with endometriosis have about six times the normal risk of developing the disease themselves.
-It has been suggested that endometriosis results from in several s.
+It has been suggested that endometriosis results from mutations in several genes.
 It is likely that endometriosis is multifactorial, involving the interplay of several factors.

 Diagnosis of Endometriosis